nyghtowl/Neural_Nets_GPUs/README.md

 GPU time: 2min 13sec
 Accuracy 0.9911

+Need to setup caffee alias in bash_profile to simplify call bash file not working right now

 Most setup references assume python and pip installed.
 Check documentation for other options especially if setting up on GPUs.

 If you want to add to this repo, send me a PR.

+TO DO:
+Look up the number of cores on my GPU
+Figure out how many threads per block
+	- do a thread per neuron if on one layer